-Umet health needs contribute to the ill health of the nation and place an increasing burden on the health system.
-Addressing the gaps can lower acute sector resource utilisation costs on chronic diseases (CVD, CKD and dementia) by 11%, which can be conservatively estimated as £2.3b.
+Unmet health needs contribute to the ill health of the nation and place an increasing burden on the health system.
+Addressing these gaps could lower acute sector resource utilisation costs on chronic diseases (CVD, CKD and dementia) by 11%, which can be conservatively estimated as £2.3b.